92019494/FijiDiscover/README.md

 # FijiDiscover

-This was a project I done while studying.
-It is a mobile app built with Xamarin The requirements were just for an android version
+It is a mobile app built with Xamarin
+The requirements were just for an android version

 Specific Project Requirements -